(edited)

 This is a look into the future; a glimpse of what society will be like once we become truly data-driven once the data age enters its next phase.
 But where does visualization come into this?
 How does visualization fit into this life-changing pivot towards a data-centric way to exist?

-Visualization is our road-map.
-Visualization is the means by which we can make sense of the data we are presented with; the means by which we can get a handle on this and turn it into something useful to us on a human level.
+Visualization is our road map.
+Visualization is how we can make sense of the data we are presented with; how we can get a handle on this and turn it into something useful to us on a human level.

-In simple terms, it is visualization which bridges the gap between humans and the machines.
+In simple terms, it is a visualization that bridges the gap between humans and machines.
 Sure, a computer can crunch numbers almost instantaneously — but you and I?
 We go in search of a more emotional connection, and we often find this in visual media.

 We’ve already taken a look at the sheer volume of data we are already working with.
 How about the volume of data that is coming our way?